karthik9c/CruiseCodePOC/CruiseCode/README.md.txt

 	DomainURL/swagger/index.html

-6. Run api/DummyJWT for JWT token generation and save it Run it to generate JWT token which will be valid for 30 mins and save the token
+6. Run api/DummyJWT for JWT token generation and save it Run it to generate JWT token which will be valid for 30 mins and save the token with "bearer" appended

 7. Run api/octo/supplier
 	Run this get request to get supplier details